UPDATED: February 21, 1:30 p.m. ET.

-Lawyers representing real estate heir Robert Durst have said that he admitted to writing an incriminating note to police in Beverly Hills following the shooting death of his close friend Susan Berman.
+As Robert Dursts’s murder trial begins, the real estate heir can expect to be confronted by his reported admission that he wrote an incriminating note to police in Beverly Hills following the shooting death of his close friend Susan Berman.

-Durst, the subject of the HBO documentary series “The Jinx,” is accused of murdering Berman, who was found shot in the head in her Los Angeles home in December 200.
-His trial is set to begin in February, the Guardian reports.
+Durst, the subject of the HBO documentary series “The Jinx,” is accused of murdering Berman, who was found shot in the head in her Los Angeles home in December 2000.
+Jury selection for Durst’s long-awaited murder trail began on Thursday, February 20.

 ‘The Jinx” revealed in 2015 that someone had sent a letter to Beverly Hills police shortly after Berman’s murder, with a note including Berman’s address and the word “cadaver.”
 For years, Durst denied writing the note.

-But the Guardian obtained court documents showing that Durst’s lawyers said he confessed to writing and sending the note, which was expected to be admitted into evidence following a handwriting analysis.
+But earlier this year, the Guardian obtained court documents showing that Durst’s lawyers said he confessed to writing and sending the note, which was expected to be admitted into evidence following a handwriting analysis.

 “This does not change the facts that Bob Durst didn’t kill Susan Berman and he doesn’t know who did,” Durst’s attorney Anthony DeGuerin told the Guardian.